 Late last night, police were given a warning an hour before the Vauxhall Corsa, registration IAZ 6015, exploded at just after midnight, injuring two police officers and damaging a number of properties on the Culmore Road.
 Particularly badly hit was the Ulster Bank on the road, with residents, including those in a nearby nursing home, having been evacuated following a telephone warning using a recognised code word.

 The attack comes just two months after a 200lb bombs exploded outside a police station in the town.
 In July, Derry was awarded the accolade of the UK’s first capital of culture in 2013, while just last week, former US President Bill Clinton visited the town to provide his advice and suggestions on the future of the Northern Ireland economy.
 Many, however, believe the attack was timed to coincide with Mr McGuinness’s appearance in Birmingham.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.